Bishop of Newcastle

 One way of striking up a conversation with Bishop Peter is to talk about musical theatre, running or Celtic spirituality.
 Another way is to talk about his enjoyment of visiting parishes, the work of our Anglican caring agencies and schools.

 Bishop Peter came to the Diocese in 2009 after serving in ministry in Tasmania and South Australia.
-In 2013 he administered the Diocese following Bishop Farran’s retirement.
-Since December 2016 he has been leading the Diocese on behalf of Bishop Thompson.
-He became Administrator of the Diocese on 1 June 2017.
+He served as Assistant Bishop and twice served as the Administrator of the Diocese.

 Bishop Peter was born in England in 1963 and emigrated to Cabramatta in 1971.
 He has since lived in Tasmania, Victoria and South Australia before returning to NSW.